2025 Milwaukee area floods: Rainfall amounts

 Much of the area between Milwaukee and Waukesha received between 7 to 10 in, with cities and towns directly north and south of the city getting lower totals.

 Some local totals were even higher, particularly on Milwaukee's northwest side and the suburbs beyond; the maximum amount of measured rainfall exceeded the amount of water that the city receives over the course of a typical summer.
 At the top of the list was the James Madison Academic Campus in northwestern Milwaukee, which saw 14.69 in of rain over a 48-hour period as measured by the Milwaukee Metropolitan Sewerage District.
-14.55 in of that fell within 24 hours.
+Of that rainfall, 14.55 in fell within 24 hours, primarily between 6 p.m. on August 9 and 3 a.m. on August 10.
+Scientists with Wisconsin's State Climate Extremes Committee later confirmed that the total recorded rainfall was a new statewide record for 24-hour precipitation.

-Official totals near or above 8 in as tabulated by the National Weather Service's Milwaukee office included:
+As tabulated by the National Weather Service's Milwaukee office, official totals near or above 8 in included: